Regardless of lifestyle, it is not uncommon today for an individual to develop a repetitive stress injury in various parts of the body.

-These can be induced by recreational physical activities such as playing sports or caused by work-related conditions where a similar action is performed repeatedly, resulting in the overuse of a particular part of the body.
+These can be induced by recreational physical activities such as sports or caused by work-related conditions where a similar action is performed repeatedly, resulting in the overuse of a particular part of the body.

 Some of the factors that lead to a greater chance of developing plantar fasciitis are –

 The most basic remedy that you can try at home is the R.I.C.E treatment.
 Rest the injury by cutting back on daily activities.
 Ice the injury using an ice pack for 15 minutes several times a day.
 Ice calms down the damaged tissue and slows down blood flow to an injury, reducing swelling, inflammation and controlling the pain.
 Compression can be performed using an elastic wrap or bandage.
 Lastly, Elevate the affected limb to reduce the swelling.
-If you continue to experience pain, you should consult a healthcare professional such as a podiatrist or doctor.
+If you continue to experience pain, you should consult a healthcare professional such as a podiatrist.

-Our podiatrists are able to offer treatments such as arch taping, extracorporeal shockwave therapy, pulsed electromagnetic field therapy, phonophoresis, physical exercises or custom orthotics.
+Our podiatrists are able to offer treatments such as extracorporeal shockwave therapy, pulsed electromagnetic field therapy, phonophoresis, arch taping, physical exercises or custom orthotics.
 By combining these treatment modalities, the podiatrist is able to address your individual condition and treat your pain while providing a long-term solution to the underlying cause of your condition.

 In the most severe cases, surgery by an orthopaedic surgeon may be considered.
-In addition to the usual general risks of surgery, this particular surgery may also affect the long-term strength and function of the arch.
+In addition to the usual general risks of surgery, this particular surgery may also affect the long-term strength and function of the foot arch.